jhudsl/OLD_Cancer_informatics_for_PIs/manuscript/quiz_1.md

 c) Billions
 D) Impossible to know

-?1 How many times has the most-viewed cat video of all time been viewed on YouTube?
+?1 How many times has the most-viewed cat video of  been viewed on YouTube?

-o) Thousands
+a) Thousands
-o) Millions
+b) Millions
-m) Billions
+c) Billions
-C) Impossible to know
+D) Impossible to know

 Watch this [video](https://www.youtube.com/watch?time_continue=1&v=VOCYL-FNbr0) of Peter explaining Markua.